 The Romans also burnt down and decimated Jerusalem.
 Many people were killed.
 Others were persecuted.
 The Romans then rewarded anyone who reported a Judean rebel.

 This is what Jesus is referring to as he says, "brother will condemn brother."
 Because family members and fellow students were so afraid of being persecuted that they often reported on others who seemed to be part of the rebellion.

 Some fled to the mountains

-Jesus is clearly instructing his followers, and everyone who wanted to escape the slaughter of the Romans, to flee Jerusalem and other Jewish towns and go to the mountains.
+Jesus is clearly instructing his followers, and everyone who wanted to escape the slaughter of the Romans, to flee Jerusalem and other Judean towns and go to the mountains.
 In the mountains, they could hide out among the caves and wait out the violence.

 We find, in fact, that many of Jesus' followers did this.
 The Nazarenes, the Ebionites, and the Nasaraeans are included among those who fled Jerusalem and other Judean towns around 70 AD and later to escape the persecutions of the Romans.

 These people took heed of the violent times that Jesus was predicting.

 Note that Jesus says to pray this doesn't happen during the wintertime.
 This means that Jesus didn't know the precise date that this would happen.

 Rather, Jesus understood that the Judean rebels were going to revolt, and the Romans were going to ransack the Judean people as a result.
 He understood this because he saw the signs of rebellion around him and understood the violent nature of the Romans.

 Even to this day, many people have confused Jesus' mission with that of the Zealots.
 And many scholars believe that the Zealots tried to enlist Jesus.
 The Zealots were armed rebels that were selectively fighting Roman rule even before Jesus' crucifixion.
 The Romans began to rule Judea around 6 AD.
 Jesus understood that the Zealots and the Romans were on the brink of war.